PieterScheffers/kingdomcome-modder/README.md

   modKingdomCome.plugins['more-hares'],
   {
     name: 'alternate-food-spoil',
     order: 600, // Used for plugin ordering.
-A plugin that should always run last should have a order
+A plugin that should always run last should have a high order number
     files: [ // Array with all files that should be modified.
 The files are modified in the order of this array {
         file: 'Libs/Tables/item/food.xml', // file to modify